The NM Historic Preservation Division's Financial Incentive Programs

 Federal Historic Tax Credit Program

 PROGRAM UPDATE: As of August 15, 2023, all Federal Preservation Tax Incentives applications submitted to the State Historic Preservation Office (SHPO, aka NM HIstoric Preservation Division) and materials submitted to NPS in response to requests for additional information must be submitted eletronically.
 Hard copy applications are no longer accepted.
-All applications must use the current forms and instructions dated "Rev. 6/2023."
 Please contact tax credit staff with questions about transmitting applications to the NM Historic Preservation Division:

 Matt Saionz